26 Worst Streets To Live On In Western New York

 “The city is a little different as they have more streets to plow, so they have a different way they get all the streets plowed.”

-Do not fret – your assigned plow driver is on his/her way, I’m sure.
+So there’s no need to worry!
+Your assigned plow driver is on his/her way, I’m sure.
 And don’t take your frustrations out on them if your street is last on the list, because they have no control over what roads they are assigned.

 Instead, thank your local plow driver for helping to clear off the roads so you're able to go about your day!
 After all, most of them work through the night so you don't have any issues on a morning commute.